-9.13 CUSTODY: Whenever a corporate fiduciary is serving, such corporate fiduciary shall be the custodian of my estate and trust property and of the books and records of my estate or trust.
+9.13 CUSTODY: Whenever a corporate fiduciary is serving, such corporate fiduciary professional fiduciary is acting as personal representative or trustee, the professional fiduciary shall be the custodian of my estate and trust property and of the books and records of my estate or trust.
 It may perform all ministerial acts necessary for the acquisition and transfer of personal property and money, including the signing and endorsement of checks, receipts, stock certificates, and other instruments.
 No person need inquire into the propriety of any such act.

-9.14 RELEASE OF POWERS: Any fiduciary may release in whole or in part, temporarily or permanently, any power, authority, or discretion conferred by my will or trust by a writing delivered to any cofiduciary and to each beneficiary then eligible to receive income distributions from any trust or, if none, to all ascertainable beneficiaries.
+9.14 RELEASE OF POWERS: Any fiduciary may release in whole or in part, temporarily or permanently, any power, authority, or discretion conferred by my will or trust by a writing delivered to any cofiduciary and to each beneficiary then eligible to receive income distributions from any trust the distributees and permissible distributees of trust income or principal, and to other qualified beneficiaries who have sent the trustee a request for notice, or, if none, to all ascertainable beneficiaries.
 Such renunciation or release shall not affect the grant of power, authority, or discretion renounced or released.